jimender2/Webroutes-Ignition/readme.md

 	TYPE_XML
 	TYPE_ZIP

-The `.restrict` lets you restrict who can access this to two types of people (may be more but unsure).
+The `.restrict()` lets you restrict who can access this to two types of people (may be more but unsure).
 It can either be people who have access to the config section of the Ignition gateway and people who have access to the status section of Ignition.
 By ommitting this, anyone has access to it.

-The `.mount` actually mounts the route.
+The `.mount()` actually mounts the route.

+### Build
+To build, maven should be installed and then you can run `mvn install` to build the module.

+Once there you can access the unsgned module from the `webroute-build/target/Webroute-unsigned.modl` file.

+From there you need to sign the module using Ignition's module signer jar and a custom cert.
+The best way to do this is to make a self signed cert using the java Keystore Explorer.

-#### Note
+##### Note

 While this example covers a lot, this is not a full tutorial and there may be some mistakes in it.